Create Date: July 9, 2024

 Our air changes per hour tool is very easy and simple to use.
 You can get an answer in under a minute by following these steps:

 Let's say we have a room we need to make sure is properly ventilated.
 We want to check if the current air changes per hour is acceptable.
 We can use this tool to help us with that.
-We get the area of the room, which is 300 feet squared, the height of the room is 10 feet and the airflow is about 215 feet cubed per minute.
+We get the area of the room, which is 300 square feet, the height of the room is 10 feet and the airflow is about 215 feet cubed per minute.

 After we enter these values into the fields and select the proper units we can hit calculate to get an answer of 4.3 air changes per hour.